-An urban transport master plan for the Great Maputo area has been prepared under JICA funding in 2014.
-According to this document, the two dominant transport modes were walking (46%) and chapas/minibus (33%).
-Chapas is an informal public transport, owned by private operators and following a "fill and go" system, usually waiting at terminal areas until being fully loaded.
+An urban transport master plan for the Great Maputo area was prepared under JICA funding in 2014.
+According to this document, walking (46%) and chapas/minibus (33%) were the two dominant transport modes.
+Chapas is an informal public transport company owned by private operators that follows a "fill and go" system, usually waiting at terminal areas until it is fully loaded.
 4,500 chapas were licensed and operating in the Maputo Metropolitan Area in 2004.
 However, many additional chapas are operating without licenses.

-The master plan forecasts significate growth in mobility demand in the forthcoming years.
+The master plan forecasts significant growth in mobility demand in the forthcoming years.
 Urban trips are expected to double between 2012 (3.3 million trips/day) and 2035 (expected 6.7 million trips per day).
-As a result, congestion is expected to increase to unbearable levels if no action is taken to make mobility patterns more efficient in Maputo.
+As a result, congestion is likely to increase to unbearable levels if no action is taken to make mobility patterns more efficient in Maputo.
 The 2014 master plan proposes a prioritised action plan to tackle these mobility challenges that feed into the SUMP.
-The main proposed actions are the development of a mass rapid transit network combined with road network improvements.
+The main proposed actions are developing a mass rapid transit network and improving the road network.